 A charismatic Dutch performer who broke taboos as an openly gay television star and author, shaping public discourse on sexuality in the mid-20th century.

-Albert Mol was a man of many stages—theatre, film, television, and the page—who used each to challenge the conservative norms of his time.
-Coming of age during World War II, he was part of a banned artistic group and was later imprisoned in a German labor camp.
-Post-war, his flamboyant wit and talent made him a household name on Dutch TV, particularly as a regular panelist on the popular show 'Zo is het toevallig ook nog eens een keer'.
-In 1968, he published 'Het verraad', a candid autobiography about his homosexuality that was groundbreaking for its public frankness.
-While some in the later gay liberation movement found his approach too accommodating, there is no doubt he paved the way by living openly and discussing his life with humor and grace on national television, long before it was common to do so.
+Albert Mol published 'Het verraad' in 1968, a candid autobiography about his homosexuality that was groundbreaking for its public frankness.
+Coming of age during World War II, he was part of a banned artistic group and later imprisoned in a German labor camp.
+Post-war, his flamboyant wit and talent made him a regular panelist on the Dutch TV show 'Zo is het toevallig ook nog eens een keer'.
+While some in the later gay liberation movement found his approach too accommodating, he paved the way by living openly and discussing his life with humor and grace on national television, long before it was common.
+Mol worked across theatre, film, television, and the page, challenging conservative norms through each medium.

 1901–1927